aws-actions/aws-codebuild-run-build/README.md

 ### Inputs

 This action offers three inputs that you can use to configure its behavior.
-The only required input is ``project-name``.
+The only required input is `project-name`.

 1. **project-name** (required) : The name of CodeBuild project you want to run.
 1. **buildspec-override** (optional) :
    The location (in this repository) of the [buildspec file][codebuild buildspec] that CodeBuild requires.
    By default, the action uses the buildspec file location that you configured in the CodeBuild project.
 1. **env-passthrough** (optional) :
    A comma-separated list of the names of environment variables that the action passes from GitHub Actions to CodeBuild.

    The action passes these environment variables to CodeBuild along with any environment variables that have a `github` prefix.

    This list is often the same or a subset of the list of environment variables that you define for GitHub actions in the `env` property.

    Note: If you specify an environment variable with the same name as one defined in your CodeBuild project, the one defined here replaces the one in the CodeBuild project.
    For a list of CodeBuild environment variables, see

+### Outputs

+1. **aws-build-id** : The CodeBuild build ID of the build that the action ran.

 ## Purpose